 - Literature Review outlines the structure and language used in academic material.

 - If you are a current Deakin student, you can access writing support with a Deakin Language Advisor.

 - Harvard referencing includes information on the citation format used in the Working Paper Series.

 How to submit | Contact us

-All submissions will be reviewed and prospective authors will be advised of the outcome within 10 days of receipt.
+All submissions will be reviewed and prospective authors will be advised of the outcome.